ChiaG/CS4900/README.md

 ... and find directions on how to install it here: https://gmplib.org/manual/Installing-GMP.html#Installing-GMP

 Note that to use GMP you must link the -lgmp and -lm libraries.
 This is done in our makefiles by default.

+## Installation
+Aside from the installation of GMP as mentioned above, no installation is needed to run this program.
+Simply enter src/main/ and enter `make run` on the command line.

 ## Abstract
 This program's purpose is to, given three floating-point numbers a, b, and c, return the "roots" of a quadratic equation with those coefficients (form of "ax^2 + b x + c").
 To run it, simply enter /src/main/ and enter `make test` in the command line.
 A user will be prompted to enter a, b, and c in that order, and will then be given the discriminant of that function (equivalent to "b^2 - 4ac"), and the roots of that function (equivalent to (-b +|- sqrt(b^2 - 4ac)\2a) if there are any.